joepetrowski/opengov-cli/README.md

 ### Register a System Parachain on Polkadot

-First, generate the registration calls:
+First, generate the registration calls.
+Use `--assign-core` to also reserve a dedicated core on the Coretime chain via `broker.force_reserve`:

 ```
 $ ./target/release/opengov-cli register-system-para \